 There's something so comforting about tiny pasta shapes like ditalini.
-And though little pasta shapes are often reserved for soups and sauces, they're excellent in pasta salads too.
+And though little pasta shapes are often reserved for soups and sauces, such as pastina, they're excellent in pasta salads too.
 In this Ditalini Pasta Salad with Peas, the ditalini's cute little tubular shape is perfect for catching all the delicious lemon dijon dressing.
 It really makes for a perfectly flavorful bite of food.

 It's also loaded with English peas, sugar snap peas, and cubed mozzarella for a super satisfying and well-rounded pasta salad everyone will love.

 And yes, pasta salads in general often accompany burgers, hot dogs, large format meats, and other summer meals.
 But they can also accompany your lunch salads and sandwiches all year long.

 And if you love this Ditalini Pasta Salad, you'll probably also love this other amazing pasta salad from my site, Lemon Arugula Pasta Salad.

 How to Make Ditalini Pasta Salad (no mayo)

 Like many Italian-inspired recipes, this pasta salad recipe is simple.
 It relies on good ingredients and techniques to achieve the most flavor out of few ingredients.

 Ditalini Pasta Salad calls for just 12 ingredients, and that includes olive oil and salt!
 You probably already have some of the ingredients on hand

 - Ditalini Pasta: Ditalini is one of my favorite pasta shapes.
 They're tiny little tubes with a nice al dente bite and hold their shape well because of how small they are.
 A strong shape is important for pasta salad.
 The pasta must stand up to other hearty ingredients.
 Longer, less stable shapes, such as penne, can get crushed.